 Are you ready to combat imposter syndrome and boost your capacity to handle the challenges of your job search?
 Would you like to approach job hunting filled with positive emotions like curiosity, creativity, and laser-focused action?
 I’m excited to begin offering the Positive Intelligence program to Talent Career Coaching clients in conjunction with more traditional career coaching.
 I believe it prepares people to deal with the ways so many of us self-sabotage when making career decisions.

-Join me for a webinar on Thursday, April 4th, to learn about the science behind the research-backed Positive Intelligence program and how to develop your core mental muscles to approach career decisions with increased clarity and confidence in just six weeks.
+Watch the recording of our webinar to learn about the science behind the research-backed Positive Intelligence program and how to develop your core mental muscles to approach career decisions with increased clarity and confidence in just six weeks.

 Want to be notified when a new blog is published?
 Sign up here!